Kuldeep6853/YoutubeVideoRagAssistant/README.md

-# 📄 Multimodal RAG System (Gemini + CLIP + FAISS)

-This project implements a **Multimodal Retrieval-Augmented Generation (RAG)** pipeline using:

-- **Google Gemini** for reasoning and responses
-- **CLIP (Hugging Face)** for text embeddings
-- **FAISS** for vector similarity search
-- **PyMuPDF** for PDF document processing
-- **LangChain** for orchestration

-The system allows users to upload a PDF document, embed its contents, store them in a vector database, and ask natural language questions about the document.
+##🎥 YouTube RAG Assistant
 ---

+A Streamlit-based Retrieval-Augmented Generation (RAG) application that allows users to ask questions about a YouTube video and get AI-generated answers based only on the video transcript.

+The app fetches subtitles from YouTube, embeds the transcript using Hugging Face models, stores them in FAISS, and uses Google Gemini to generate accurate answers.

-## 🚀 Features
+🚀 Features

-- PDF document ingestion
-- CLIP-safe text chunking (handles token limits)
-- Vector search with FAISS
-- Gemini-powered question answering
-- Fully local vector storage
-- Clean, modular, and extensible codebase

 ---

+📜 Fetches YouTube video transcripts automatically

+🔍 Semantic search using FAISS vector database

+🧠 AI-powered answers using Google Gemini

+🧩 Text chunking for long transcripts

+⚡ Fast and lightweight Streamlit UI

+❌ Prevents hallucinations by answering only from transcript content

-## 🧱 Tech Stack
+🧱 Tech Stack
+---

 - Python 3.11

+- Streamlit

 - LangChain

 - Google Gemini API

-- Hugging Face Transformers (CLIP)
+- Hugging Face Embeddings

 - FAISS
-- PyMuPDF
-- Torch

----
+YouTube Transcript Loader

 ## 🔐 API Key Disclaimer (MANDATORY)